Skip to main content

 Zoom Non-Members $20

-403 Movie STARs, Fall 2025 - Group A Register
+102 Movie STARs, Winter 2026 - Group A

 Discuss critically acclaimed and notable films from various eras and countries, viewed online before each meeting.
 Streaming options include free, subscription, or pay-per-view formats, with costs covered by participants.
 Links to films, reviews and interviews are provided.
 For examples of movies from past seasons, contact the leader.